Rock tumbles down the canyon before the climbers' eyes — "like Russian roulette."

 The idea did not inspire enthusiasm among Jean-Marc Bayleux, the mayor of the related municipality of Saint-Gervais.
 He has reached a limit.
 “If you build a tunnel, you change the problem and you’ll see people in flip-flops on Goûter Ridge,” he told SAC.
 Saint-Gervais’ mountain guides echo similar sentiments.

-Reactions in Facebook When it comes to Mont Blanc mountain tours, two different worlds open up: “Terrible, the worst thing that can happen in the mountains,” writes one user.
+Reactions in Facebook Two different worlds open up when it comes to Mont Blanc mountain tours: “Terrible, the worst thing that can happen in the mountains,” writes one user.
 Another commented: “We play Russian roulette so we can tell people in the pub we were there.”
 Congratulations.”
 Climate change Do: “Mountains are collapsing everywhere.
 Unfortunately, with this unusual heat, the risks are increasing.
 In fact, last summer the zero degree threshold rose to 5,000 meters.

 Risk taken into account: There is a heated debate about this in social networks